 This is very important for database consistent.

 The internal temperature/humidity sensor is still DHT22 due to the impossibility of using the two HTU21 sensors on the same I2C bus.
 Second (i2c-0) is unusable due to the Raspberry camera module, which uses this bus somehow.

 As you can see, there is a lot of additional information on the pictures.

 This is actual data about camera ambient conditions.

-Images from both cameras used to generate time-lapse videos.
+Images from both cameras are used to generate time-lapse videos.

 After generation, all videos are uploading to the Camera Youtube channel.
 Check it out.

-Generation and uploading are made by a separate script on a separate machine and it’s not an actual part of the camera.
+A separate script makes generation and uploading on a separate machine, and it’s not an actual part of the camera.

 The Raspberry runs the Nginx web server to support the web interface of the camera.